kamil-kw/project-management-system/README.md

 # **5. Development Cycle**

 Page was built based on diagrams, user stories, and wireframes.
-The first days of this project I was focused on installing packets and building the connection with a database & cloudinary.
+In the first days of this project, I was focused on installing packets and building the connection with a database & Cloudinary.
 Once I built the connection with the database I did deploy the project to Heroku to avoid potential errors with the deployed version.

-CRUD functionality over task list was a next phase of this implementation, to ensure the user is capable of manipulating data by adding, updating, deleting and marking as completed to have full control over the information.
+CRUD functionality over task list was the next phase of this implementation, to ensure the user is capable of manipulating data by adding, updating, deleting, and marking as completed to have full control over the information.

 Adding Automatic test for CRUD functionality.

-Adding Calendar picker to due date field to avoid potential issues with typing date in the different way as is expected by form, as well as improve UX by delivering visual ability to locate chosen date on the calendar itself.
+Adding Calendar picker to due date field to avoid potential issues with typing date in the different way as is expected by form, as well as improve UX by delivering visual ability to locate the chosen date on the calendar itself.

-As per Agile approach the next feature appearing during the next iteration cycle was an issue with building a separate way to store Projects in the form of the list.
-This enabled users to have the ability to standardize project naming convention and keep control over the data and future task creation.
+As per the Agile approach, the next feature appearing during the next iteration cycle was an issue with building a separate way to store Projects in the form of the list.
+This enabled users to have the ability to standardize project naming conventions and keep control over the data and future task creation.

 To ensure the project data has CRUD functionality, I decided to build it in the class view model, which gave me an opportunity to learn this approach in a real situation.

-Filter option was implemented to reduce displayed data and to give a better end user experience.
+The filter option was implemented to reduce displayed data and to give a better end user experience.
 To avoid an overwhelming number of displayed data the pagination was implemented.

-Final bug fix run, where issues like registration error, queryset conflicts were addressed.
+Final bug fix run, where issues like registration error, query set conflicts were addressed.

-Tha last stage of the process was styling page in CSS and creating ReadMe file.
+The last stage of the process was styling the page in CSS and creating a ReadMe file.

 [Back to Table Of Content](#tableOfContents)